Jimmy Satterfield: Career

 Satterfield was named the AFCA Coach of the Year in 1988 after leading Furman to an overall 13–2 record while being Southern Conference co-champions and then defeating Georgia Southern in the 1988 NCAA Division I-AA Football Championship Game.
 Satterfield was the second Furman football head coach to be the AFCA Division I-AA Coach of the Year; in 1985, three years earlier, Dick Sheridan won the award after leading the Paladins to a 12–2 record and a close two-point loss in the National Championship game.

 Satterfield was the head football coach at Lexington High School, in Lexington, South Carolina from 1996 to 2003.

 Death

-Satterfield died of complications from heart surgery in 2019 at the age of 79.
+Satterfield died of complications from cardiac surgery in 2019 at the age of 79.